Jack-FEG/Jack-FEG/README.md

 ## About Me

-🔭 As an technology consultant, I help leading companies design and build data analytics solutions to accelerate value and drive business growth.
+🔭 As a technology consultant, I help leading companies design and build data analytics solutions to accelerate value and drive business growth.

+👯 I enjoy connecting business, people and technology to drive innovation.